How To Deal With Imposter Syndrome As An Artist

 Personal growth doesn’t need to be constant.
 Rest and get back to it later.

-I found out that sometimes the best to do is not push it.
 It will only make me feel worst.
 Other times, I try to do the most I can.
 Even if it’s a less productive day, I did my best and did something.

 Sometimes all we need is a reset.

-Listen to your body and mind, reflect on it and see how you can best surpass the imposter syndrome!
+Listen to your body and mind, reflect on it, and see how you can best surpass the imposter syndrome!

-Impostor Syndrome Examples
+Imposter Syndrome Examples

 There are different ways the imposter syndrome can manifest.
 This all depends on our personality and our insecurities.